dpplweb/dppl-content/_posts/roberta/0203-01-01-computers.md

 - The fourth floor computers are for adults and older teens.

+- The fourth floor also has scanners to scan, email or save pictures and documents to a flash drive.

 - Laptops are available for teens with proper ID to check out and use in the Teen Lounge.

 - Printing costs ten cents a page for black and white, fifty cents a page for color.

 - You can print from the wifi system too, for the same cost.

 - Your DPPL library card is also a copy and print card.
-Ask the IT staff for help.
+Ask the IT staff for help if you don't have a DPPL card.

+###What Other Technology Do We Offer?

+We have tablets, ereaders, and other digital devices for you to use in the library and to take home.
+Ask at the third floor [Readers' Services Desk](mailto:readersservicesdesk@dppl.org) for more information (847-376-2840).